 Paris restaurant, food and wine experiences

-This article about Paris restaurants, wine bars and food shops represents the personal favourites of Foodtourist’s editors Sue Dyson and Roger McShane.
+This article about Paris restaurants, wine bars and food shops represents the personal favourites of the editors Foodtourist, Sue Dyson and Roger McShane.
 These are the places they haunt on their regular visits to Paris.
+(Updated July 2018)

 Paris remains to us one of the most exciting and compelling food cities in the world.
-It is a city in which you can splurge hundreds or thousands of dollars on a single meal or where you can get a meal cooked by an expert chef for as little as 30 euros as you can at a restaurant such as Au Passage, Rino, Les Papilles or Aux Deux Amis and for a little more at night you can eat in great places such as Saturne or Septime or Bones.
+It is a city in which you can splurge hundreds or thousands of dollars on a single meal or where you can get a meal cooked by an expert chef for as little as 30 euros as you can at a restaurant such as Clamato, Le Servan, Au Passage, Le Cadoret, Les Papilles or Aux Deux Amis and for a little more at night you can eat in great places such as Saturne or Septime.

 Our favourite Paris restaurants

 We have chosen the restaurants that provide a wide range of interesting and exciting dining experiences from three star dining to out-of-the-way places that are little more than a bar with a couple of tables.